krtierney/krtierney/README.md

 #### I'm Kaitlyn.

 I'm primarily a full-stack-ish web developer/software engineer/programmer/computers person.
-You can read a bit [about my background](https://krtierney.com/about/) or find [my somewhat outdated CV](https://krtierney.com/cv.pdf) on [my website](https://krtierney.com).
+You can read a bit [about my background](https://krtierney.com/about/) or find [my CV](https://krtierney.com/cv.pdf) on [my website](https://krtierney.com).

+Here is a list of the work-related things I'm good at and like to do:
+ * Learning new things very quickly to a reasonably high standard
+ * Clearing blockers, improving process, championing documentation, to help others work better and more efficiently and be self-sufficient.
+ * Finishing things and seeing them through, taking ownership
+ * Maintaining code quality through code reviews + pre-review checklists, peer coaching, defining and documenting conventions and style guides
+ * Identifying and mitigating risk, with things like carefully crafted release plans for complex work, considering testability and observability
+ * Setting or maintaining overall strategic technical direction, alignment with business goals
+ * Fostering environments of psychological safety, cohesive team dynamics, shared vision

 #### 💬 Get in touch if...